-Jurisdictional coverage: You will not be tested on the law of any particular state, municipality, or circuit.
+Jurisdictional coverage: You will be tested on the U.S. law we studied.
+You will not be tested on the law of any particular state, municipality, or circuit.
 Thus, you will not need jurisdiction-specific answers.

 5. MULTIPLE-CHOICE: ABOUT THE NUMBER OF QUESTIONS